andyrewP/recruitment-task/UrlShortenerTask-main/README.md

 5. You may optionally provide your own unique alias for the url.
 6. The shortened URL will be displayed in a table.
 You can copy the URL to your clipboard by clicking the "Copy" button.

-Paste the shortened URL wherever you want to use it.
+You click on one of the shorted URLs to verify whether proper redirection works.

 ## Notes
 This application uses client-side validation and FluentValidation to validate incoming requests.
 If a request fails validation, the user will be redirected to the Create page with an error message.